farlee2121/DevEssentialsBlog/_drafts/2020-08-05-Notification-Design.md

 ## Summary Notes

 Notice how emails started as part of the business flow and got pushed out, eventually resulting in a new and clear generalized service.
-The selfish service design of SOLID Structure makes Single Responsibility Principle (or Information Hiding) a more natural and low energy choice.
+The selfish service design rule makes Single Responsibility Principle (or Information Hiding) a more natural and low energy choice.
 This separates out cross-cutting concerns.
 The cross-cutting concerns can then be collected and addressed directly.
 This closes the gap between our own utility implementations and potential 3rd-party solutions.
 Many cases (e.g. user management, payments, feature flags, logging) already have robust 3rd-party solutions which this pattern can easily consume without mixing them into core services.
 You may still wrap some of these utility-like concerns for framework portability, but the wrapper hides much less of their power since we are wrapping them in line with their original purpose and defer business flow adaptation to the service adapter layer.

-In short, SOLID Structure helped me to discover a strong general notification system by focusing my design decisions to one service and making Information Hiding the lowest energy decision.
+In short, Clean Architecture and the new rules helped me to discover a strong general notification system by focusing my design decisions to one service and making Information Hiding the lowest energy decision.